puttakorn-s-arch/69-s1-cybersec/README.md

 - To gain knowledge about cyber threats, attacks, and security risks.
 - To learn how to protect data, computer systems, and networks from cyberattacks.
 - To develop practical cybersecurity skills and hands-on experience with security tools.
-- To build awareness of safe and responsible technology use.
+- To apply cybersecurity knowledge in real-world situations and future careers.